-Sources of beach impacts include local beach maintenance activities (i.e. beach nourishment, beach scraping, sand bags, etc.), disposal of dredged material from maintenance of navigation channels, and beach nourishment (berm and dune construction with long-term periodic maintenance).
-Of particular concern are macroinvertebrate, fisheries, shorebird, and sea turtle species that utilize or occur on or adjacent to ocean beaches.
+The major sources of beach impacts are local beach maintenance activities (which include local beach nourishment), disposal of dredged material from maintenance of navigation channels, and beach nourishment (berm and dune construction with long-term periodic maintenance).
+Of particular concern are macroinvertebrate (section 8.01.6 of the Feasibility Report/EIS), fisheries (section 8.01.3 of the Feasibility Report/EIS), shorebird (section 8.02.3 of the Feasibility Report/EIS), and sea turtle species (appendix I of the Feasibility Report/EIS) that utilize or occur on or adjacent to ocean beaches.
 These resources are also impacted by natural events and anthropogenic activities that are unrelated to disposal of sand on the beach as discussed below.